Chaffelson/nipyapi/README.rst

  - Docker Compose configurations for testing and deployment
  - A scripted deployment of an interactive environment, and a secured configuration, for testing and demonstration purposes

-**Coming soon:**
- - Support for edge cases during Versioning changes, such as Reverting a flow containing live data
- - Support for Mnemonic component naming and path resolution
- - Rich configuration differential support

 Please see the `issue <https://github.com/Chaffelson/nipyapi/issues>`_ register for more information on current development.